CameronMcDougall/ShapeGameProject/IndividualAssessment/hansenlore.md

 - Description of the most important thing I will use from this project in future projects:

-The most important part of this project I will use in the future is the overall collaboration between team members, especially with those in another course, to produce a working game.
+The most important part of this project I will use in the future is the use of Github for overall collaboration between team members with different sets of skills to produce a working game.